FBA Type H: Variants

 The Aviation Maritime issued a Type S specification for a light patrol bomber to be powered by a 200 hp Hispano-Suiza 8Bb or 210 hp Hispano-Suiza 8Bbd.
 Schreck modified a Type H with larger folding wings and longer hull.
 Entering service in 1917 the Type S flying boats remained in service until 1923, until replaced by Latham and Blanchard flying boats.

 Operational history

 The Type H was the major production version of the FBA series and was operated by several air arms during the latter part of the First World War.
 The great majority served with French and Italian forces.
-The Escadrille des Hydroavions of the Belgian Air Force was also equipped with the type and one survives on display in the Royal Museum of the Armed Forces and of Military History in central Brussels.
-Four ex-Italian, Isotta Fraschini powered Type Hs were used by the British Royal Navy as training machines.
+The Escadrille des Hydroavions (Seaplane Squadron) of the Belgian Air Force was also equipped with the type and one survives on display in the Royal Museum of the Armed Forces and of Military History in central Brussels.
+The British Royal Navy used four ex-Italian Type Hs powered by Isotta Fraschini engines as training machines.

 From 1926 to at least 1929 twelve FBA Hs were used in Canada by the Compagnie Aerienne Franco Canadienne to make an aerial photographic survey of both cities and countryside.